-The management team under the trading segment of manufacturing and trading (the "Manufacturing Business") kept on adopting effective sales and cost management measures throughout the Year and the Manufacturing Business became the cornerstone of the Group's operation.
+The management team under the trading segment of manufacturing and trading (the "Manufacturing Business") kept on adopting effective sales and cost management measures throughout the Year and the Manufacturing Business became the engine of the Group's business growth and profit contribution.
 In order to cope with the fierce competition and uncertain market outlook, the Group continues to drive vigorously on product development and align our client base with higher margin products and customers.
 Being one of the leading household products suppliers with multiproduct categories in Asia, we shall capitalize on this competitive edge to develop and offer sophisticated range of household products with room for margin improvement.